Updated: September 9, 2021

 Their first album was released October 1967, a concept album.

 Courtney seems drawn to London.
-I know they most likely crossed paths because they took Nirvana to court.
+I know they most likely crossed paths because Nirvana UK took Nirvana USA to court.
 COURTney.

 In 1985, the band reformed.
 The members of the band took the popular American rock band with the same name to court over the usage of the name, eventually reaching a settlement.

 Can’t find a birth time.
 But he’s sun cancer, like Courtney.
-Birthdays 4 days apart.
-Numerology 10/1.
+Birthdays are 4 days apart.
+Numerology he’s 10/1.
 They are both almost 22 years apart minus 4 days.

 Another mention: July 13.
 In English it’s written, 7/13.
 Can you see Billy Corgan’s birthdate reversed?
 3/17.